kermitgpt/code-refactor/README.md

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>

-- 🏆 Thank you to my two study partners Austin & Collin for working with me on this assignment.
+- 🏆 Thank you to my two study partners Austin & Collin for working with me on the beginning part of this assignment during a zoom call.
 - 💻 Thank you Ben & Zac for teaching us how to use html, css, and vscode.